marialyck/SocialGraphs/index.md

 ![Image of Yaktocat](img/majorlazer/majorlazer_top10_wiki.png)

-_Fig x.x: Wordcloud of information from artits Major Lazer's Wikipedia page._
+_Fig x.x: Top 10 most used words from artits Major Lazer's Wikipedia page._

 Just to compare the two different wordclouds and graphs, the words on the wordcloud from wikipedia are more genereal inspirational and more likely to be glad words.